clearhaus/gateway-api-docs/source/index.html.md

 ## Series of transactions

-Clearhaus currently supports the recurring type of subscription billing.
+Clearhaus supports the recurring type of subscription billing.

 There may be an agreed end of the series.
 The amount may be varying.
 See the partner guideline for more details.